pingcap/docs-cn/system-variables.md

 For a system upgraded to v5.0.0-rc from an earlier version, if you have not modified any value of the variables listed above (which means that the `tidb_hash_join_concurrency` value is `5` and the values of the rest are `4`), the operator concurrency previously managed by these variables will automatically be managed by `tidb_executor_concurrency`.
 If you have modified any of these variables, the concurrency of the corresponding operators will still be controlled by the modified variables.

+### tidb_expensive_query_time_threshold

+- Scope: INSTANCE
+- Default value: 60
+- This variable is used to set the threshold value that determines whether to print expensive query logs.
+The unit is second.
+The difference between expensive query logs and slow query logs is:
+    - Slow logs are printed after the statement is executed.
+    - Expensive query logs print the statements that are being executed, with execution time exceeding the threshold value, and their related information.

+### tidb_force_priority

+- Scope: INSTANCE
+- Default value: NO_PRIORITY
+- This variable is used to change the default priority for statements executed on a TiDB server.
+A use case is to ensure that a particular user that is performing OLAP queries receives lower priority than users performing OLTP queries.
+- You can set the value of this variable to `NO_PRIORITY`, `LOW_PRIORITY`, `DELAYED` or `HIGH_PRIORITY`.

+### tidb_general_log

+- Scope: INSTANCE
+- Default value: OFF
+- This variable is used to set whether to record all SQL statements in the [log](/tidb-configuration-file.md#logfile).
+This feature is disabled by default.
+If maintenance personnel needs to trace all SQL statements when locating issues, they can enable this feature.
+- To see all records of this feature in the log, query the `"GENERAL_LOG"` string.
+The following information is recorded:
+    - `conn`: The ID of the current session.
+    - `user`: The current session user.
+    - `schemaVersion`: The current schema version.
+    - `txnStartTS`: The timestamp at which the current transaction starts.
+    - `forUpdateTS`: In the pessimistic transactional model, `forUpdateTS` is the current timestamp of the SQL statement.
+When a write conflict occurs in the pessimistic transaction, TiDB retries the SQL statement currently being executed and updates this timestamp.
+You can configure the number of retries via [`max-retry-count`](/tidb-configuration-file.md#max-retry-count).
+In the optimistic transactional model, `forUpdateTS` is equivalent to `txnStartTS`.
+    - `isReadConsistency`: Indicates whether the current transactional isolation level is Read Committed (RC).
+    - `current_db`: The name of the current database.
+    - `txn_mode`: The transactional mode.
+Value options are `OPTIMISTIC` and `PESSIMISTIC`.
+    - `sql`: The SQL statement corresponding to the current query.

+### tidb_guarantee_external_consistency <span class="version-mark">New in v5.0.0-rc</span>

+- Scope: SESSION | GLOBAL
+- Default value: OFF
+- This variable controls whether the external consistency needs to be guaranteed when the async commit <!-- and one-phase commit--> feature is enabled.
+When this option is disabled, if the modifications made in two transactions do not have overlapping parts, the commit order that other transactions observe might not be consistent with the actual commit order.
+When the async commit <!-- or one-phase commit--> feature is disabled, the external consistency can be guaranteed no matter whether this configuration is enabled or disabled.

+### tidb_hash_join_concurrency

+> **Warning:**
+>
+> Since v5.0.0-rc, this variable is deprecated.
+Instead, use [`tidb_executor_concurrency`](#tidb_executor_concurrency-new-in-v500-rc) for setting.

+- Scope: SESSION | GLOBAL
+- Default value: -1
+- This variable is used to set the concurrency of the `hash join` algorithm.
+- A value of `-1` means that the value of `tidb_executor_concurrency` will be used instead.

+### tidb_hashagg_final_concurrency

+> **Warning:**
+>
+> Since v5.0.0-rc, this variable is deprecated.
+Instead, use [`tidb_executor_concurrency`](#tidb_executor_concurrency-new-in-v500-rc) for setting.

+- Scope: SESSION | GLOBAL
+- Default value: -1
+- This variable is used to set the concurrency of executing the concurrent `hash aggregation` algorithm in the `final` phase.
+- When the parameter of the aggregate function is not distinct, `HashAgg` is run concurrently and respectively in two phases - the `partial` phase and the `final` phase.
+- A value of `-1` means that the value of `tidb_executor_concurrency` will be used instead.

+### tidb_hashagg_partial_concurrency

+> **Warning:**
+>
+> Since v5.0.0-rc, this variable is deprecated.
+Instead, use [`tidb_executor_concurrency`](#tidb_executor_concurrency-new-in-v500-rc) for setting.

+- Scope: SESSION | GLOBAL
+- Default value: -1
+- This variable is used to set the concurrency of executing the concurrent `hash aggregation` algorithm in the `partial` phase.
+- When the parameter of the aggregate function is not distinct, `HashAgg` is run concurrently and respectively in two phases - the `partial` phase and the `final` phase.
+- A value of `-1` means that the value of `tidb_executor_concurrency` will be used instead.

+### tidb_index_join_batch_size

+- Scope: SESSION | GLOBAL
+- Default value: 25000
+- This variable is used to set the batch size of the `index lookup join` operation.
+- Use a bigger value in OLAP scenarios, and a smaller value in OLTP scenarios.

+### tidb_index_lookup_concurrency

+> **Warning:**
+>
+> Since v5.0.0-rc, this variable is deprecated.
+Instead, use [`tidb_executor_concurrency`](#tidb_executor_concurrency-new-in-v500-rc) for setting.

+- Scope: SESSION | GLOBAL
+- Default value: -1
+- This variable is used to set the concurrency of the `index lookup` operation.
+- Use a bigger value in OLAP scenarios, and a smaller value in OLTP scenarios.
+- A value of `-1` means that the value of `tidb_executor_concurrency` will be used instead.

+### tidb_index_lookup_join_concurrency

+> **Warning:**
+>
+> Since v5.0.0-rc, this variable is deprecated.
+Instead, use [`tidb_executor_concurrency`](#tidb_executor_concurrency-new-in-v500-rc) for setting.

+- Scope: SESSION | GLOBAL
+- Default value: -1
+- This variable is used to set the concurrency of the `index lookup join` algorithm.
+- A value of `-1` means that the value of `tidb_executor_concurrency` will be used instead.

+### tidb_index_lookup_size

+- Scope: SESSION | GLOBAL
+- Default value: 20000
+- This variable is used to set the batch size of the `index lookup` operation.
+- Use a bigger value in OLAP scenarios, and a smaller value in OLTP scenarios.

 ### tidb_index_serial_scan_concurrency

 - Scope: SESSION | GLOBAL